wp-plugins/events-made-easy/readme.txt

 = 1.5.42 (2015//) =
 * Improvement: use wordpress is_email function to check for valid email addresses
 * Improvement: small visual improvement when showing the username in the registration overview
+* Bugfix/improvement: don't set the timezone globally anymore, use class ExpressDate (should help with some time conflicts in other plugins)
 * Bugfix: when updating a registration, the old info was still being shown in the mail sent

 = 1.5.41 (2015/7/27) =